 Christmas Island has an amazing diversity of marine life.
 Indeed, 88 species of coral and more than 650 different fish have taken up residence in this sanctuary.
 The coastline is home to some of the most intact corals in the world, including gigantic plate and fan corals.
 Here live in harmony surgeonfish, wrasse, butterflyfish, angelfish, groupers, but also parrotfish, eels and countless other species.
 That’s not all, you can also observe tuna, marlin, swordfish, rainbow steed and barracuda.

 Don’t miss reef sharks or hammerhead sharks, manta rays, sea turtles and dolphins.
 If you choose to dive between November and April, you will certainly have the chance to come across whale sharks.
 And if you are extremely lucky, you may come across a moonfish!
 They lurk in the depths and weigh up to 1 ton.

 The practice of scuba diving is a wonderful activity however all divers should be aware of the necessary precautions :

 - It is necessary to have a recognized diving certificate such as PADI or SSI.
 You can pass your Openwater diver diploma in just a few days.

-- It is recommended to allow a gap of 18h before diving following a flight to allow your body to adjust.
+- It is recommended to allow a gap of minimum 12h before diving following a flight to allow your body to adjust.

-- Book your dives only in approved centers
+- Book your dives only in approved centres

 - Learn about the country’s climatic conditions and seasons